 The District of Columbia Immunization Law requires that all students under the age of 26 enrolled at the University, provide proof of certain immunizations prior to registration.
-Newly-admitted undergraduate, graduate, non-degree, or transfer students at the George Washington University (GW) who fit the above criteria are required to provide proof of immunization or they will incur a registration hold on their student account.
-All immunization forms are submitted online through the student portal at mychc.gwu.edu
+Newly-admitted undergraduate, graduate, non-degree, or transfer students at the George Washington University (GW) under the age of 26 are required to provide proof of immunization or they will incur a registration hold on their student account.
+New students will be able to register for their first semester without a health form on file.
+However, a hold will be placed on your account to prevent future registration if all required vaccination records are not submitted to the Student Health Center.
+All immunization forms are submitted online through the student portal at mychc.gwu.edu.

 The following guidance will apply to this new requirement:

 - Any vaccine authorized by the United States Food and Drug Administration (FDA) or the World Health Organization (WHO) will be accepted.
 This information may change as the FDA and WHO authorize (or approve) additional vaccines.